ansible/community/MEETINGS.md

   * Agenda [here](https://waffle.io/ansible/community)

 ## Core Team Meeting
-A place to get input from the Ansible Core Team issues and PRs that people who are willing to come to the meeting want to present.
+A place to get input from the Ansible Core Team issues, PRs and proposals that people who are willing to come to the meeting want to present.
-Old PRs that need attention from us (as opposed to from the submitter)
+  * Old PRs that need attention from us (as opposed to from the submitter)
+  * Selected proposals from the ansible/proposals repo
   * Review of actions from previous meeting
   * Open discussion driven by the group